Azure-Samples/msdocs-python-fastapi-quickstart/README.md

 ---
 page_type: sample
-description: "A minimal sample app that can be used to demonstrate deploying FastAPI apps to Azure App Service on Linux."
+description: "A minimal sample app that can be used to demonstrate deploying FastAPI apps to Azure App Service."
 languages:
 - python
 products: